 What we eat has never been so important.
 In many countries we are blessed with the choice to eat what we want.
 At the B.H.K., we believe that going vegan is the most important decisions you could make in terms of your own health, the planets health and the welfare and care of animals.
 Veganism is an genuine expression of peaceful intent for the future.
 We will never judge anyone for doing otherwise, we were both very much into bacon sarnies, but here is how we feel now and how our opinions and lifestyles have changed.

-Veganism is just a name, we all eat loads of vegan food everyday.
+Veganism is a lifestyle, but technically, we all eat loads of vegan food everyday.
 If you eat vegetables, legumes, nuts, fruits, you are part vegan already!
 Hoorah!!!!
-Choosing a vegan diet, even if its just every now and again, is not about sufferance.
+Choosing a vegan diet, even if its just every now and again, is in no way about sufferance.
 You are not giving anything up, you are actually gaining loads!
 Vegan food is outrageously flavourful and moreish, naturally leading to weight loss and energy gains.
 For us, thinking vegan lead to new and healthy habits and highlighted the importance of a balanced and nutritious diet.
 Taking a step towards veganism leads to a giant leap forward in our collective sustainability.
 All we need are open minds (and mouths!)

 TAKING THE PLANT-BASED PLUNGE